RahulManu79/student-management-system/README.md

 The application uses **MongoDB Atlas** as the database.
 Ensure you have the `MONGO_URI` environment variable set correctly in the `.env` file.

 ---

-## **License**

-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.